 Which gets us:

-Documents 1 and 2 have the lowest possible correlation and all other relationships have at least some association.
+Documents 1 and 2 have the lowest possible correlation while 2 and 3 and 1 and 3 are somewhat correlated.

 Define a function for cosine similarity: